vshn/conferenceli/README.md

 The boards of the PicoCluster are installed as K3s nodes, so that we have more computing power.
 And because we want blinken lights, each of the boards have a [Pimoroni Blinkt!](https://shop.pimoroni.com/products/blinkt) attached.

+To properly shut down the cluster, execute the script `stopPicoCluster.sh` in the home directory.

 ### Blinkt!

 To get the Blinkt! up and running on a Raspberry Pi 5, the following manual steps are followed on each PicoCluster node: